apotenza92/firefox-merge-windows/README.md

 - **Context Menu Integration**: Right-click on any page to access the merge function if multiple windows exist.
 - **Incognito Support**: Handles regular and private browsing windows separately.
 - **Configurable Pinned Tab Handling**: Multiple options for how pinned tabs are handled during merging.
-  - **Zen**: Pinned handling option designed specifically for Zen browser users so there is no intereference with pinned tabs.
+  - **Zen**: Pinned handling option designed specifically for [Zen Browser](https://zen-browser.app/) users so there is no intereference with pinned tabs.

 ## Configuration